Principles and Scope of Practice

 Our intention is to build both capacity and educational leadership

-Our commitment is to provide expertise, support and resources to Faculties, Departments, Units and individual educators to create integrated and collaborative networks that are necessary for the ongoing development of teaching across campus.
+Our commitment is to provide expertise, support and resources to individual instructors, Departments and Faculty-embedded teaching support units to create the integrated and collaborative networks that are necessary for the ongoing development of teaching across Queen’s campus.